jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Source: Yuan et al. (2018)

-Note: In adversarial detecting, the image that is classified is validated in a separate network with a binary outcome if this is an adversarial example or the original image.
-For Input reconstruction, the aim is to reconstruct the image by an autoencoder (encoder-decoder network).
+Note: In adversarial detection, the goal is to classify images into adversarial example and original image.
+Therefore, a separate network with a binary outcome is trained on adversarial examples and true images.
+For input reconstruction, the aim is to reconstruct the image by an autoencoder (encoder-decoder network; trained on true images).
+By using a anomaly detection style, the reconstruction error for the adversarial examples should be higher compared to the original images.

 ---